evocn/evocn.github.io/content/reviews.md

 If you're looking for my favorite stuff, though, look [here](/favorites) instead!

 ---
+# Shuna's Journey
+By Hayao Miyazaki

+Great story!
+Wonderful execution.
+Makes an old busted fairy tale into something we can all step into and get behind.

+The action is glanced over, as you'd expect from a graphic novel (vs. animation).

+One thing I learned is that Miyazaki didn't start Studio Ghibli until he was 44 years old.
+The more I learn about these things, the more I realize they're long, arduous processes, where the best way to go is to work in real-world settings for a while, learn the ropes, become a master, and then start to take big swings.

+I love this book, man.
+And the best part is that anyone could write it.

+9/10

+11/2/2024

+---
+# HANA-BI
+By Takeshi Kitano

+Much less floored by this one the second time around, but I still haven't really seen a film quite like it.

+7/10

+11/2/2024

+---
 # Nausicaa, of the Valley of the Wind
 This is the perfect fantasy film, in my book.